Because of the name, you might think leaf blowers are only good for a fall cleanup.

 Actually, leaf blowers can be used year round to keep your property free of debris, clutter, leaves and even snow.

-Don't sell yourself short; make the most of your purchase and use your leaf blower
+Don't sell yourself short; make the most of your purchase and use your leaf blower year round.

 Unlike your lawn mower and string trimmer, which you retire each winter, you can still use your leaf blower during the coldest part of the year.